MasterFacilityList/mfl_api/README.rst

     :target: https://circleci.com/gh/MasterFacilityList/mfl_api

 This is the backend for the Master Facility list.
-It provides an api through which one is able to access various resources provided by master facility list; Including facilities and their services.
+It provides an API through which one is able to access various resources provided by master facility list; Including facilities and their services.

 Read more at http://ehealth.or.ke/facilities/